jwiegley/johnwiegley/drafts/drafts.md

 restatement, any more than you’d stop seeing a girlfriend just because you’ve already said you love her.

-Lots of people here meditate and spend years of their life studying koans because they heard about enlightenment or the Void or the Unborn and they want to strip away delusions and see it for themselves.
-The fact that they expend this time and energy for the sake of something they’ve neither seen nor
-experienced: this is faith.
-Otherwise, why waste a year of effort with no return?
+Lots of people meditate and spend years of their life studying koans because they've heard about enlightenment or the Void or the Unborn and they want to strip away delusions and see it for themselves.
+The fact they expend this time and energy for the sake of something they’ve neither seen nor experienced: is this not faith?
+Otherwise, why waste a year of effort with no return.
 Faith is acting on behalf of an Unknown, that you cannot know yet feel connected to.

 Christ as found in the Gospels is quite different than what you see in churches, so I don’t blame you if it feels stale and out of place there.
 If